aufalau/memcached-editor/README.md

 ### You can add a memcached connection by follow steps

 ![Settings]

-+ Press Memcached Viewer Icon on activityBar
++ Press Memcached Editor Icon on activityBar
 + Click Add button on Title bar
 + Enter server settings
 + Click Test to check avaliable